colfio/colfio/README.md

 ### GameObject
 - game objects are only shells for components and attributes
-- `numState` is a numeric state you can use to implement a simple state machine
+- `stateId` is a numeric state you can use to implement a simple state machine
 - `flags` is a bit array described above

 ### Message